Digital Caregiver Support Programs

 - Being forced to leave a job.
 A third of employees who left a position reported taking care of an elder with daily living needs as a reason for leaving their job.

-These concerns pose the challenge that the workplace faces in potentially identifying or discriminating against an employee who may not admit that being a caregiver affects their productivity, presenteeism, emotional state, and health.
-Employers may feel like they are walking a tightrope with working caregivers who are concerned about self-identifying or using a caregiving benefit.
+These concerns pose the workplace’s challenge in potentially identifying or discriminating against an employee who may not admit that being a caregiver affects their productivity, presenteeism, emotional state, and health.
+Employers may feel like they are walking a tightrope with working caregivers concerned about self-identifying or using a caregiving benefit.

 The Effect of Caregiving on Working Caregivers